 Initial Consultation Fee

-We recommend that you drop off any documents related to your case in advance
+We recommend that you provide us us with any documents related to your case in advance

 In some cases, it is helpful to have documents reviewed by the attorney in advance of your Initial Consultation — to save you time and money.
-Please ask us when you schedule your appointment if you should drop off your documents before your first meeting with us.
-In any event, please bring any documents related to your case to the Initial Consultation.
-Jennifer will review any documents, give you a “road map” for what to expect during the case, and answer any questions that you may have.
+Please ask us when you schedule your appointment if you should email your documents before your first meeting with us.
+In any event, please have any documents related to your case available to you for the Initial Consultation.
+If needed, Jennifer will discuss the documents with you.
+She will also give you a “road map” for what to expect during the case, and answer any questions that you may have.

 Do you take cases on a contingency fee basis?

 No. The Colorado Rules of Civil Procedure prevent us from taking the types of cases we handle (family law) on a contingent fee basis.

 Why do you charge for an initial consultation?